SabreDevStudio/WidgetLibrary/README.md

 Currently there are no unit test and no integration tests.

 ### Implementing new widget
-1. Make sure the web service you are going to consume is defined in the `WebServicesResourceDefinitions.js` file.
+1. Make sure the web service you are going to consume is defined in the respective feature folder under webservice.
 2. Check data services using given web service, if they already offer the business abstractions you need.
 Extend existing data service (or multiple data services if you want to consume same data abstraction from multiple services), or create new data service.
    Data service will typically offer some getSomeBusinessAbstraction/getSomeDomainObjects method, which will be passed the `SearchCriteria` object.
 The `SearchCriteria` object is created by the Search form widget or build internally by the widget when the search criteria elements (departure airport, arrival airport, travel times) are provided as the widget directive attributes.
    You will also typically add new domain objects to represent the business abstraction: add new classes to the `datamodel` directory.